-- 1 Touch the displayed parameter label located inside the parameter tile to change it to a different parameter. - 2 Touch the Change Parameter button from the parameter configuration menu. - 3 The tabs of the parameter selection menu are labeled by connected monitoring technologies.
-Select the monitoring technology (for example, Acumen IQ sensor) associated with the desired parameter. - 4 The parameter selection menu shows all selected key parameters highlighted in color.
-The currently selected parameter has a white border.
+- 1 Touch the displayed parameter label located inside the parameter tile to change it to a different parameter. - 2 Touch the Select Parameter button from the parameter configuration menu. - 3 The parameter selection menu shows all selected key parameters highlighted in blue color.
+The currently selected parameter is highlighted in yellow.
 Available parameters appear on the screen without highlights.
-Figure 4-5 shows the parameter selection menu while monitoring with all available technologies.
-The appearance of this window while monitoring with other HemoSphere Alta advanced monitoring platform configurations can vary from what is shown in figure 4-5. - Parameters are further organized into categories within the selected technology.
+Figure 4-5 shows the parameter selection menu while monitoring with all available technologies in Multi-Sensor mode.
+The appearance of this window while monitoring with other HemoSphere Alta advanced monitoring platform configurations can vary from what is shown in figure 4-5.

+Parameters are further organized into categories within the selected technology.
 Categories, listed below, are grouped together on the parameter selection configuration menu.
 See figure 4-5.

 Pressure Waveform.
 Select a blood pressure waveform parameter to view the blood pressure waveform display at the top of the screen.
-Pressure waveform parameters include ART, PAP, CVP, and RVP.
+Pressure waveform parameters include: